mkontorovich/portfolio-blog/README.md

 # Portfolio blog

 Stuff I'm interested in, I write about.
-I also have my projects here and a bit about me.
+I also show my projects here and a bit about me.